Omryuo/Basic-AI-Music-System/README.md

 - Streamlit for the interactive web interface.
 - midi2audio for MIDI-to-WAV conversion.

-## Contributions :
+# Thank you!!!

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+**Suggestion and Contributions are always welcome!** Please fork the repository and create a pull request with your changes.